Odours in S.E. Calgary

 Odour sources in S.E.
 Calgary

-Many different sources contribute to odours in the area which may occur at the same time or at different times.
-Sources include City of Calgary infrastructure as well as private agricultural and industrial activities in the area (not operated by The City).
+Various sources contribute to odours in the S.E. area.
+They may occur at the same time or at different times.
+This includes City of Calgary infrastructure as well as private agricultural and industrial activities in the area (not operated by The City).

-The City’s priority is focused on its own infrastructures where it has greater control to make a difference for odours in the area.
+The City’s priority is its own infrastructure where it has greater control to make a difference for odours in the area.

 Key City infrastructure